-4320 Forensic Science Honors
+03_4320H_0 Forensic Science Honors

-Credit: 1 Science Credit
+Credit: Elective Credit Only

-Prerequisite: High levels of achievement in Biology or Biology Honors and high levels of achievement in Chemistry or
+Prerequisite: Biology Honors and Chemistry or Chemistry Honors

-Chemistry Honors

 Description: Forensic Science is a yearlong science course that aims to educate students in the real world application of many concepts explored throughout their secondary education.
 We will explore the uses of earth science, biology, chemistry, environmental science, human biology, and math in the field of forensic science.